SERVICES AND FEES

 Parent-Teen mediation combines mediation processes and private social working to facilitate communication, understanding and agreements between parents and their children with follow on support and/or referals.

 Parent-Teen mediation begins with individual and group discussions to understand the issues and the effects on the family.
-The mediator guides the process and captures ideas and agreements in a child friendly document that focuses on practical actions and steps the family can take.
+I then create a family plan focuses on practical actions and steps the family can take and

 $125+GST per hour